Cosmological constraints from HSC Y1 lensing convergence PDF: Conclusions

 Future work could investigate alternatives to the probably lossy compression step as well as the forward modeling of systematics to allow inclusion of smaller scales.
 Additionally, Stage-IV data will be sensitive to cosmological parameters beyond $S_8$, for example, the neutrino mass sum.
 The PDF could be instrumental in complementing two-point statistics in order to optimally constrain such model extensions.

-\acknowledgements{ We thank Sihao Cheng, Will Coulton, Daniela Grand\'on, Surhud More, Ken Osato, David Spergel, Sunao Sugiyama, and Masahiro Takada for useful discussions.
+\acknowledgements{ We thank Sihao Cheng, Will Coulton, Daniela Grand\'on, Kevin Huffenberger, Xiangchong Li, Surhud More, Ken Osato, David Spergel, Sunao Sugiyama, and Masahiro Takada for useful discussions.
 We thank Joachim Harnois-D\'eraps for sharing the IA mocks.
 We thank the organizers of the Kyoto CMBxLSS workshop, during which this work was completed.

-This work was supported by JSPS KAKENHI Grant Number 23K13095 (to JL), 19K14767 and 20H05861 (to MS).
+The work of LT is supported by the NSF grant AST~2108078.
+This work was supported by JSPS KAKENHI Grants 23K13095 and 23H00107 (to JL), 19K14767 and 20H05861 (to MS).
 This work was supported in part by the UTokyo-Princeton Strategic Partnership Teaching and Research Collaboration.
 This manuscript has been authored by Fermi Research Alliance, LLC under Contract No. DE-AC02-07CH11359 with the U.S. Department of Energy, Office of Science, Office of High Energy Physics.
 The authors are pleased to acknowledge that the work reported on in this paper was substantially performed using the Princeton Research Computing resources at Princeton University which is consortium of groups led by the Princeton Institute for Computational Science and Engineering (PICSciE) and Office of Information Technology's Research Computing.\ }